rust-lang/rfcs/text/0000-convert-id.md

 If the function is not in the prelude, the utility is so low that it may be a better idea to not add the function at all.

-Naming the function `identity` instead of `id` is a possibility.
+Naming the function `id` instead of `identity` is a possibility.
-However, to make the `id` function more appetizing than using a `|x| x`, it is preferrable for the identity function to have a shorter but still clear name.
+This name is however ambiguous with *"identifier"* and less clear wherefore `identifier` was opted for.

 # Unresolved questions
 [unresolved]: #unresolved-questions